-- Turn the key switch to the OFF position, remove the key, and leave the Forward/Reverse handle in the NEUTRAL position during storage.
+• Turn the key switch OFF, remove the key, and leave the Forward/Reverse handle in the NEUTRAL position during storage.
 This is to prevent unintentionally starting the vehicle or a fire hazard.

-IQ System and IQ Plus vehicles only: Place Tow/Run switch in TOW position. - Do not attempt to charge frozen batteries or batteries with bulged cases.
+• Do not attempt to charge frozen batteries or batteries with bulged cases.
 Discard the battery.
 Frozen batteries can explode.